Award-winning architecture at the best spot

 Environmentally friendly and energy-efficient

-Through the years, the energy and water consumption and co2 footprint of Itämerentorni has been reduced by as much as tens of percent.
+Through the years, the energy and water consumption and co2 footprint of Itämerentorni has been reduced by as much as tens of percents.
 As a result of the increased efficiency of recycling, waste has been reduced and electricity is produced through renewable energy sources.
 The building is connected to district heating and a cooling system that utilises cold water from the bottom of the sea.
 The building and property management have received the international BREAAM environment certificate with a rating of “Very Good”.

 Antti Rannikko, Caretaker